Dichill/best-releases/README.md

 - Modern Report Generation for Electrical Cost Estimate, Sleek and Clean

 ### 07/07 - 07/09
 Analyzed all datasheets that Caltrans provided, thousands of items, documents, and item codes to consider.
-Especially keeping track the prices.
+Especially keeping track of the item prices.
 This proved challenging as I had to consider what the schema of the database would look like.
-There is also limitations of relying on a backend server which Caltrans does not really like.
-So it has to be Desktop App, and can migrate to any other databases.
+There is also limitations of relying on a backend which Caltrans does not really like.
+So it had to be a Desktop App and the capability to migrate it to any other databases.

 ### 07/07/26
 Development started at this date.
 07/06 was the start of the planning stage on how the application itself would benefit the electrical design team, and how do we streamline tedious and repetitive process without it becoming a burden of a tool.